 Coding is a skill that’s becoming increasingly important in today’s world.
 Our culture is becoming more digital than ever before.
 So one of the best ways to upskill your career toolbox is to learn to code.
 But where and how do you get started?
 There are many of us working in the gig economy with a range of virtual and web-based capabilities.
-However, when it comes to coding, it feels like learning a new language.
-Well, that’s because it is.
+However, coding can feel like a difficult language to learn.
 It needn’t be impossible though!
 In this post, I’m going to look at five fantastic resources to get started with coding.

-Coding is something I’m actively learning at the moment.
-It’s not something I envisaged myself getting into, as I’m not a naturally mathematical type of person.
+I’m trying to teach myself coding right now.
+It’s a bit of a challenge for me, as I’m not a naturally mathematical type of person.
 I am, however, a linguist.
-Prior to bouncing into the world of work, I studied three modern foreign languages and gained an MA in applied linguistics.
+At university, I studied three languages and gained an MA in applied linguistics.

 So, if I treat coding like learning a language, it becomes much less scary!
-I’m going to hopefully encourage you to give coding a try; if not for yourself, but as something to encourage your kids to start learning.
-It’s a skill that will set them up for the future!
+Hopefully, you’ll feel inspired to give coding a try.
+If not for yourself, but as something to encourage your kids to start learning.
+It’s a skill that will set them up for the future.

-You might be thinking that you’ll need a fully paid-up course and someone to teach you how to code.
+You might think you’ll need a fully paid-up course and someone to teach you how to code.
 Luckily, that’s not the case!
-The internet is full of fantastic resources that you can use to actually teach yourself coding.
+The internet is full of fantastic resources that you can use to teach yourself coding.
 Best of all, many of these resources are free.
-There are, of course, paid resources, but they’re not all as expensive as you might think.
-Let’s quickly look at why learning to code could be the best career decision you ever make.
+There are lots of paid resources, but they’re not all as expensive as you might think.
+Let’s explore why learning to code could be the best career decision you ever make.

 Why get started with coding?

 Coding is a skill that can really pay off in today’s digital economy.
 You might be looking to change careers and get into the tech world.
 Maybe you’re keen to build your own websites, online programs or apps.
 It could be that you just want a fresh challenge for your brain!
-Whatever your motivations, coding is a fantastic ability that can really pay off both career and salary-wise.
+Whatever your motivations, coding is a fantastic ability that can open up new career opportunities.

-It’s also something that could set your children up for a stronger career path in future.
+It’s also something that could set your children up for a variety of career options in future.
 Make sure you check out some of the information in this post about getting started with coding for kids.

 Knowing your motivations for learning to code can help you find your starting point.
 ‘Coding’ has many different languages under its umbrella.
 Many of these do specific jobs, so knowing what you want to achieve can help you choose an entry point.
-A few of the different coding languages are as follows:
+A few of the different coding languages are listed below.

 - HTML/CSS – a ‘front-end’ coding language that helps create the look and functions of web pages, games and apps that users can see